geodask/svelte-reactive-table/sites/docs/src/routes/docs/column-visibility/+page.md

 ## Adding Column Visibility to Your Table

-To enable column visibility management in your table, use the `reactiveColumnVisibility` function when creating your table:
+To enable column visibility management in your table, use the `reactiveColumnVisibility` plugin:

 ```ts
 // In your Svelte component